kusius/kusius.github.io/content/posts/c3-dev-festival.md

 Have you made even one acquaintance?
 That's the oh sh**t moment.

 For me, I find that when that is the case, there's a 100% amplification of the positive effect of that.
 In other ciscumstances, I would maybe shy away of getting to know new people and exchange information.
 Just because of the social "safety net".
-But as we established in the first hack, this safety net may not be needed.
+But as we established in the previous hacks, this safety net may not be needed.

 ## Conclusion

 Conferences are a great way to get to know your mind hacks for social interaction.
 That is because their main purpose is to learn, listen and be inspired.
-They differ from parties, dinner invitations or other social gatherings where the purpose is to socialize.
+They differ from parties, dinner invitations or other social gatherings where the purpose is to socialize ...
+Or is it?
+Maybe reframing all social events to other objectives apart from the _obligation_ to be talking to everybody, can be a universal hack.

 These were _my_ mind hacks, yours might be completely different but I am sure they exist!